(BA) Bachelor of Arts

 Participation in seminar discussion, focusing on prepared readings or set questions, develops skill C3; preparation of written work and oral presentations develops skills C1 and C2.

-The Independent Research Project enables students to take skill C2 and in some cases skill C1 to a higher level.
+The Research Project enables students to take skill C2 and in some cases skill C1 to a higher level.

 Students have one-to-one supervision on their IRPs but are required to conduct their own bibliographic research and formulate their own lines of investigation.